williamngan/react-pts-canvas-examples/neutrino_example/README.md

-# Using Pts with neutrino
+# Using Pts with neutrino.js

 [Pts](https://github.com/williamngan/pts) is a typescript/javascript library for visualization and creative-coding.
 Get started at [ptsjs.org](https://ptsjs.org).

 This project provides examples of using Pts in [React](https://github.com/facebook/react) components.
 It's built with Mozilla's [neutrino.js](https://neutrinojs.org).
 Neutrino is a companion tool which combines webpack with good presets.
 It's fairly simple to customize your own project using it.

-Also review the README in the [main repo folder](../) for other build options.
+Also review the README in the [main repo folder](https://github.com/williamngan/pts-react-example/) for other build options.

 ---